quanterium/EmailDNSValidate/README.md

 IP addresses in place of the domain are allowed; this extension will check for and block IP addresses in private or reserved address blocks.

+This extension can also check against a blacklist of prohibited domains.

 ## Bugs Reports and Feature Requests